ksevelyar/ksevelyar/README.md

 * Bootstrap -> Bulma -> [BEM](https://css-tricks.com/bem-101/) + CSS Grid
 * SASS -> PostCSS + SugarSS

 I don't like Phoenix.LiveView, because it moves computation from browser to back-end.
-GraphQL subscribers more appealing for me.
+GraphQL subscribers are more appealing to me.

 🖨️ I have an Ender 3 with [several upgrades](https://github.com/ksevelyar/fishing-for-fishies).
 I create [simple models](https://github.com/ksevelyar/mini-itx-case) with Openscad and want to switch to much faster, but also much less documented libfive.